ave-63/attendant.r/README.md

 ## Windows permission error

-In Windows, you may get error messages saying you are unable to install packages because you don't have permission to write to `C:\Program Files\...`.
-If this happens to you, follow these steps:
+In Windows, you may get error messages saying you are unable to install packages because you don't have permission to write to `C:\Program Files\R-4.0.3\...`.
+If this happens to you, there are two options to get around it:

+A. Hold down Ctrl while right-clicking on the `do_attendance_win.bat` file.
+One of the options that comes up should be "Run as administrator".
+Click it, enter your password, and it will install the packages in the `C:\Program Files\R-4.0.3\...` folder.

+OR

+B. Follow these steps to create a personal library in your `C:\User\...` folder and install packages there:
     1. Open a command prompt, by pressing the start button and typing `cmd` [Enter].
     2. Type `R` [Enter] to start a session where you can type R commands interactively.
     3. In the R session, type `install.packages("dplyr")` [Enter].
 You will get the same error message as before, but this time, it will ask if you would like to use a personal library instead?
 Type `yes` to the rest of the questions.
 This will download and install some R packages.
     4. Repeat step 3 with `install.packages("stringi")` [Enter].
 At this point, you should

 ## Other problems